cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ## Consequences

-* REST endpoints for message and queries change due to lack of services and grpc gatway annotations.
+* REST endpoints for message and queries change due to lack of services and gRPC gatway annotations.
 * When using gRPC directly, one must query a schema endpoint in order to see all possible messages and queries.

 ### Backwards Compatibility